10corp/phpcode/Comparison operators.md

 | \> | Greater than | `a>b` |
 | \<= | Less than equal to | `a<=b` |
 | \>= | Greater than equal to | `a>=b` |
-Additionally, you mentioned a special comparison operator called the "spaceship operator," also known as the "three-way comparison operator" (<=>).
-It was introduced in PHP 7 and is used for comparing two expressions.
-The spaceship operator returns:

-- 0 if the operands on both sides are equal.
-- 1 if the left-hand operand is greater.
-- -1 if the right-hand operand is greater.

 This operator is useful when you need to perform three-way comparisons in sorting or when ordering elements in an array.